Lake-Tuggeranong-College/Holocron/_Robotics and Mechatronics/1 - Building and Programming Circuits/_projects/Smart House/_practical/SPIFFS - Incomplete Tutorial.md

 ---
 # Implementing SPIFFS in Platform IO

+> [!note] Important - **do not install** the SPIFFS plugin referenced on other sites.
+> PlatformIO has the ability to interact with the SPIFFS partition without the need for the plugin.

 ## Create HTML file to upload

 First, in VSCode open the project, and create a `data` folder in the root directory of the project.